natos/esibildosola.com/content/workshops.md

 {{< /images >}}

 ## A different birthday or bachelorette party?
 Why not trying a fun a envigorating sport together with your friends!
-Marcela is happy to prepare a special class according to your personal wishes.
+I'll be happy to prepare a special class according to your personal wishes.
 No preview experience needed.
 [Send your inquiry](mailto:marcela.aerialist@gmail.com?subject=Contact%20from%20your%20website)